Dewanoumi stable: History

-The stable's rise to prominence was due to the 19th yokozuna Hitachiyama, who transformed it from a minor stable when he joined sumo into a powerful recruiting house when he retired in 1914 and became its head coach.
-Under his leadership the stable produced three yokozuna, Ōnishiki, Tochigiyama and Tsunenohana, ōzeki Kyushuzan, Tsushimanada, Ōnosato, and Hitachiiwa, and 20 other top division wrestlers.
+The stable's rise to prominence was due to the 19th Hitachiyama, who transformed it from a minor stable when he joined sumo into a powerful recruiting house when he retired in 1914 and became its head coach.
+Under his leadership the stable produced three yokozuna, Ōnishiki, Tochigiyama and Tsunenohana, Kyushuzan, Tsushimanada, Ōnosato, and Hitachiiwa, and 20 other top division wrestlers.
 At its peak the stable contained over 200 wrestlers, and Hitachiyama's refusal to allow any of his disciples to break away and form new stables when they retired ensured its dominance remained after his death in 1922 at the age of 48.
-The 57th yokozuna Mienoumi was the first Dewanoumi stable member to be permitted to branch out and open a new stable, which he did in 1981 with Musashigawa stable.
-(A previous yokozuna from the stable, Chiyonoyama, had been thrown out of the Dewanoumi ichimon in 1967 after setting up Kokonoe stable).
-Long time head Sadanoyama stood down in 1996, passing control over to former sekiwake Washūyama.
+The 57th Mienoumi was the first Dewanoumi stable member to be permitted to branch out and open a new stable, which he did in 1981 with Musashigawa stable.
+(A previous from the stable, Chiyonoyama, had been thrown out of the Dewanoumi in 1967 after setting up Kokonoe stable).
+Long time head Sadanoyama stood down in 1996, passing control over to former Washūyama.